-Guided by her heart and these valuable skills, she applied to vet school after completing an animal science degree and a minor in business.
+Guided by her heart and these valuable skills, she applied to vet school after completing an animal science degree with a minor in business.

-Following veterinary school she completed an internship, where she was given the opportunity to practice with board certified surgeons and internal medicine specialists.
+Following veterinary school, she completed an internship where she was given the opportunity to practice with board-certified surgeons and internal medicine specialists.

 She believes all veterinarians need to offer a peaceful transition for pets in their last moments.
-So she created “Paws into Grace” to help provide pets the opportunity to leave us with grace, surrounded by those they love.
-Paws into Grace has grown to include home hospice pet care which offers nutrition counseling, acupuncture, grief resources, and pain management for our aging pets.
+So she created an at-home pet euthanization service called Paws Into Grace to help provide pets with the opportunity to leave us with grace and dignity while surrounded by those they love most.
+Paws Into Grace has grown to include home hospice pet care which offers nutrition counseling, acupuncture, grief resources, and pain management for our aging pets.

 Dr. Ito has been a Valley Center resident since 2004 and loves that she can serve her own community by caring for and treating animals in need.
-When she is not working she enjoys spending time with her husband and three children, along with her dogs and kitty, Yoda.
+When she is not working she enjoys spending time with her husband and three children, along with her dogs and her kitty, Yoda.
 She works every Monday and looks forward to meeting both you and your pets.

 With three amazing vets at Valley Center Veterinary Clinic, you don’t need to spend time on Google searching for “best veterinarians near me.”
 You found them!